chrisma89/The-Pursuit-of-Hobbyness/README.md

 Selecting a category triggers the display of a suggested hobby title alongside four interactive buttons, each serving a unique purpose in the user's exploratory journey:

-1. **Take me to the videos**: A key feature that enriches the user experience by embedding a collection of six videos related to the hobby directly onto the webpage.
+1. **Pursue Hobby**: A key feature that enriches the user experience by embedding a collection of six videos related to the hobby directly onto the webpage.
 This feature also smartly incorporates the hobby into the user's local storage for future reference.

 2. **What is**: This button links to a Wikipedia page, providing comprehensive information about the selected hobby, aiding users in making an informed decision.